Charles H. Cole

 Charles Henry Cole (October 30, 1871 – November 13, 1952) was an American military and government official who served as commissioner of the Boston police and fire departments as well as Adjutant General of Massachusetts.
 During World War I, he commanded the 52nd Infantry Brigade of the 26th Infantry Division.
-In 1928, he was the Democratic nominee for Governor of Massachusetts.
+He was the Democratic nominee in the 1928 Massachusetts gubernatorial election.

 Early life

 Cole was born on October 30, 1871, in South Boston, Massachusetts to Charles H. Cole Sr. a Boston financial leader, and his wife, Mary Lyon (Ball) Cole.
 He had two brothers, Edward B. Cole, a United States Navy officer and George Cole, a Buffalo businessman.
 Cole was a graduate of The English High School.

 On October 14, 1890, he enlisted in the 1st Corps. of Cadets and was assigned to Co.
 A. After going through every grade of noncommissioned office, Cole was made a 2nd lieutenant on April 10, 1900, and assigned to Co B. He was promoted to 1st lieutenant on January 8, 1901.
 In 1904, Cole served as captain of the Massachusetts Militia rifle team that competed at the national marksmanship competition at Fort Riley.

 Cole was also an active member of the Massachusetts Democratic Party.
 In 1904 he served as chairman of the executive committee of the Democratic Club of Massachusetts.
 In 1905, Cole was appointed inspector general of rifle practice for the Massachusetts Volunteer Militia by Governor William Lewis Douglas.
 Later that year, Douglas recommended Cole for the position of Massachusetts Democratic Party chairman.

 Professionally, Cole was a clerk, cashier, treasurer, and director for several mining companies.
 He also ran a real estate and brokerage business.